Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 In order to measure the semantic similarity at the sentence level, Xie \etal \cite{xie2021deep} propose a DL-based SemCom system (\ie, DeepSC), the framework of which is similar to the semantic level of Fig. \ref{three}.
-Similar to the end-to-end communication, the physical-layer blocks in the conventional communication system are merged together.
-The DNN structure of DeepSC consists of a Transformer \cite{vaswani2017attention}-based source encoder to extract the embedding information and dense layers to generate semantic symbols, thus facilitating subsequent transmission.
+Similar to end-to-end communications, the physical-layer blocks in the conventional communication system are merged together.
+The DNN structure of DeepSC consists of a transformer \cite{vaswani2017attention}-based source encoder to extract the embedding information and dense layers to generate semantic symbols, thus facilitating subsequent transmission.
 As for the channel environment, the AWGN channel is interpreted as one layer of the pre-trained model.
 Likewise, the receiver is composed of a channel decoder for symbol detection and a transformer decoder for text estimation.
-It should be noted that a new loss function is first developed by DeepSC to train the whole process as ${L_{{\rm{total}}}} = {L_{{\rm{CE}}}}(s,\hat s) - \gamma {L_{{\rm{MI}}}}(x,y)$, where the first term $L_{{\rm{CE}}}$ takes the CE loss between $ s $ and $\hat s $ for minimizing semantic difference, while the second one $ {L_{{\rm{MI}}}}$ denotes the mutual information (MI) between the transmitted symbol $x$ and the received symbol $y$.
-Besides, $\gamma$ is a parameter to balance the CE and the MI.
+It should be noted that a loss function ${L_{{\rm{total}}}} = {{\rm{CE}}}(s,\hat s) - \gamma I (x,y)$ is first developed in \cite{xie2021deep} to train the whole process, where the first term takes the CE loss between $ s $ and $\hat s $ for minimizing semantic differences.
+Besides, $\gamma$ is a parameter to balance the relative importance of CE and MI.
 As depicted in Fig. \ref{DeepSC}, the training framework for DeepSC by stochastic gradient descent (SGD) consists of two phases due to the introduction of the two-term loss function for jointly training the whole DNN.
-Particularly, Phase I trains the estimation model for MI, while Phase II trains the whole DNN in terms of the CE and MI.
-Moreover, transfer learning can also be adopted to better adapt to different channel environments.
-By carefully calibrating layers of semantic encoders and channels, DeepSC can effectively extract semantic information and ensure reliable transmission.
+Particularly, Phase I trains the estimation model for MI, while Phase II trains the whole DNN in terms of CE and MI.
+Moreover, DTL can also be adopted to better adapt to different channel environments.
+By carefully calibrating the layers of semantic encoders and channels, DeepSC can effectively extract semantic information and ensure reliable transmission.
 Finally, the simulation results \cite{xie2021deep} show that DeepSC outperforms other conventional communication systems, especially for low signal-to-noise ratio (SNR) scenarios.
-The BLEU score of DeepSC also converges to about 90$\%$, which implies that DeepSC can capture the relationship of words and features of the syntax to facilitate the understanding of the texts well.
+The BLEU score of DeepSC also converges to about $90\%$, which implies that DeepSC can capture most of the relationship of words and features of the syntax to facilitate the understanding of the texts.